huguosheng/huguosheng.github.io/content/_index.md

         <div align="justify">

-        **Mission:** Hu’s research aims to reduce AI's carbon footprint through model acceleration techniques.
+        **Mission:** **Guosheng Hu**’s research aims to reduce AI's carbon footprint through model acceleration techniques.

         **Commercial Success:** He has led the development of several successful products that accelerate various computer vision models on diverse hardware platforms, including Nvidia’s A100, V100, Jetson Orin, Intel CPUs, and Ambaralla Chips.

-        **Publications:** His work is widely published in prestigious journals and conferences [[Google Scholar](https://scholar.google.co.uk/citations?user=frCHDW4AAAAJ&hl=en)], reflecting his broad and in-depth knowledge of computer vision and machine learning tasks.
-Recently, his research interests have expanded to include the acceleration of training and inference for foundation models, such as large language models and large multimodal models.
+        **Publications:** His work is widely published in prestigious journals and conferences [[Google Scholar](https://scholar.google.co.uk/citations?user=frCHDW4AAAAJ&hl=en)], reflecting his broad and in-depth knowledge of **computer vision** and **machine learning** tasks.
+Recently, his research interests have expanded to the acceleration of training and inference for foundation models, such as large language models and large multimodal models.

         ---